zhenghao-li/Data_Mining/EX2/Exercise2.md

 First, we fit various linear regression models to predict the number of shares of Mashable’s articles that included all the article features as predictors, except those that were likely to be perfectly collinear with each other.
-At the next stage, the predicted shares were thresholded at 1400 shares to evaluate the performance of the model on a test set.
+At the next stage, all the predicted shares above 1400 were assigned 1,while all the other predicted shares were assigned 0.

-Since more than 50 percent articles in the raw data were not viral, the model which always predicted “not viral” was chosen as a baseline model.
+Besides, since about 51 percent articles in the raw data were not viral, the model which always predicted “not viral” was chosen as a baseline model.
 Afterwards, out-of-sample performances of our predictive models were evaluated compared to the out-of-sample performance of the baseline model.

-The model that has all article features as predictors has the lowest error rate compared to the Baseline model among others.
-Its averaged overall error rate, true positive rate and false positive rate across 100 train/test splits together with confusion matrix for one of the iterations are shown below.
+The averaged overall error rate, true positive rate and false positive rate across 100 train/test splits together with a confusion matrix are shown in the table 3.1.
+For the error rate, we listed for both linear model and baseline model to see how much our linear model made an improvement.
+To see among true viral articles, how many were correctly predicted as “viral”, we calculated true positive rate of the linear model.
+To see among true non-viral articles, how many were wrongly predicted as “viral”, we calculated false positive rate of the linear model.

 <table>